morologous/visor/README.md

    def categories
 }
 ```
-To make this bean searchable using Visor, judiciously add @Visor, @Id and @Field annotations
+To make this bean searchable using Visor, judiciously add Visor, Id and Field annotations

 ```groovy
 @Visor(index='books')